Secured Loans – Boom Time for India’s Lenders

 No Issues with Credit Checks

 India does not have a centralized system where credit scores of borrowers are monitored.
 As loans against vehicles are secured, banks are inclined to approve applications overnight.
-The only criteria that they seem to apply are an age limit of 24 on a person applying for the loan.
-Apart from the age factor, banks would also look for proof of employment and residence from the applicant.
+The only criteria that they seem to get started are an age limit of 24 on a person requesting the loan.
+Apart from the age factor, banks would also look for proof of employment and residence from the consumer.
 In the absence of proof of employment, a cosigner for the loan will also suffice.
-The applicant will have to make a down payment of 15 to 25 percent of the cost of the vehicle, apart from the costs of comprehensive insurance, vehicle tax, etc. The bank will also request direct debit facilities from the borrower’s accounts for repayment of the loan.
+The consumer will have to make a down payment of 15 to 25 percent of the cost of the vehicle, apart from the costs of comprehensive insurance, vehicle tax, etc. The bank will also request direct debit facilities from the borrower’s accounts for repayment of the loan.

 Vehicle to be Hypothecated With the Banks